Skip to content

 Deprivation of assets

-When you deliberately reduce the amount of savings or property you have, in order to qualify for help from your council with paying for care costs or for various benefits.
-Your council may judge that you have deliberately reduced your assets if it believes that you knew you would probably need care and support.
+When you deliberately reduce the amount of savings or property you have, to qualify for help with paying for care costs, or for various benefits.
+Your council may judge that you have deliberately reduced your assets, if it believes that you knew you would probably need care and support.
+This is fraud.
+Visit our Paying for Care pages for more information.

 DOLS - Deprivation of Liberty Safeguards

-Legal protection for people in hospitals or care homes who are unable to make decisions about their own care and support, property or finances.
-People with mental health conditions, including dementia, may not be allowed to make decisions for themselves, if this is deemed to be in their best interests.
+Legal protection for people who are unable to make decisions about their own care and support, property or finances.
+This is due to them being in hospital, a care home, or other residential setting.
+People with mental health conditions may not be allowed to make decisions for themselves, if this is deemed to be in their best interests.
 The safeguards exist to make sure that people do not lose the right to make their own decisions for the wrong reasons.
+Visit our Deprivation of Liberty Safeguards page for more information.

 DP - Direct Payments

-Money that is paid to someone eligible for support from the council (or someone acting on their behalf) on a regular basis by so they can arrange their own support, instead of receiving social care services arranged by the council.
+Money that is paid regularly to someone eligible for support from the council, so they can arrange their own support.
+It is an alternative to receiving social care services arranged by the council.
+DP's can be paid to someone acting on your behalf, or direct to you.
 DP’s give people choice and control over what, how, when and by whom their support is provided.
 Direct payments are available to most people who have been assessed as being eligible for council-funded social care.
 They are not yet generally available for residential care.
+Visit our Direct Payments pages for more information.

 DRE - Disability Related Expenses

 Money that you have to spend on things because of your disability, that you would not have to spend otherwise.
 This may be for things like extra laundry, high heating bills or special clothes.
-The law says that your council should look at these expenses when it does a financial assessment, to work out how much you can reasonably afford to pay for chargeable services.
+The law says that your council should look at these expenses when it does a financial assessment.
+We will include their cost when we work out how much you can reasonably afford to pay for chargeable services.
+Visit our Paying for Care pages for further information.

 DFG - Disabled Facilities Grant

-A grant you might be able to get from your local council in order to make changes to your home because you have a disability.
+A grant you might be able to get from Cornwall Council in order to make changes to your home because you have a disability.
 Changes include things like widening doors, adding ramps or installing a downstairs bathroom.
 If the person with a disability is an adult, your household income and savings will be looked at, and you may need to pay towards the cost of the work.
 If the person is under 18, the family can get a grant without the parents’ income being taken into account.
 If you want to apply for a DFG, you should contact the council.
+Visit our Housing page for more information.

 EbE - Expert by Experience

 An Expert by Experience is a person who has personal experience of using health and/or social care in the past 8 years.
-Experts by Experience work with people who use health and social care, or providers of health and social care, Councils and the NHS and talk to them about what it is like for them.
+Experts by Experience work with people who use health and social care, or providers of health and social care, Councils and the NHS.
+They talk to them about what it is like for them.
 Experts by Experience deliver the voice and experience of people who use health and social care.
 They also work alongside CQC Inspectors as part of a CQC inspection team.
+Visit our Co-production page for more information.

 Eligibility